redwoodjs/redwoodjs-com-archive/TUTORIAL2.md

 })
 ```

-Saving that change should run the tests for that single file and pressing `a` will run them all to make sure the rest of the suite is still happy.
+Saving that change should run the tests and we'll see that our suite is still happy.

 ### One Last Thing